jeffrywinson/video-reconstruction-from-jumbled-frames/README.md

 ## ⚙️ Core Dependencies & Rationale

-The selection of our core libraries was critical for achieving a balance of high performance, correctness, and deployment simplicity.
+The selection of my core libraries was critical for achieving a balance of high performance, correctness, and deployment simplicity.

 * **`opencv`**: Used for all video I/O (reading/writing frames).
     * **Why?** It is the battle-tested, industry-standard C++ library for computer vision, and its Rust bindings are robust.
 It provides the most efficient way to demux video files into raw frames and re-assemble them.